Review & Compare The Best Mini Projectors

 LCoS is the most mature of these projection technologies, stemming from a project by General Electric in the late 1970s.

-There are loads of great ways to use these projectors and with today’s increasing dependence on mobile devices fulfilling all sorts of tasks for us, the mini projector is the best accessory to buy.
+There are loads of great ways to use these little projectors and with today’s increasing dependence on mobile devices fulfilling all sorts of tasks for us, it’s a great accessory to buy.

 - Business presentations – combine with a laser pointer and a portable projection screen and you’re in business